kunvarpreet15/AnimeWatchlistManager/README.md

 - **All Anime Data from MAL**: Titles, posters, synopsis, ratings, genres, studios, etc. are fetched live from MAL API
 - **Caching Layer**: Simple in-memory cache with 5-minute TTL to optimize API usage

+### Search & Filtering Details
+- **Local Filtering**: Since MAL API doesn't support server-side genre/year/score queries, all filtering is performed locally in Python after fetching results
+- **Search Limit**: Up to 100 results fetched from MAL API, then filtered locally
+- **Filter Persistence**: Filter selections are preserved in the form when viewing results
+- **Real-time Results**: Results count is displayed showing how many anime match the current filters

 ### Notes
 - Tailwind via CDN for styling.
 - Session-based authentication; passwords hashed with bcrypt.